 In the right pane, look for the setting Turn off background refresh of Group Policy.
 It should have Not Configured status by default.
-Double-clicking on it will yield you following window:
+Double-clicking on it will yield you the following window:

-4. In the above window, selecting Enabled will let the computer refresh Group Policy objects after the computer is being logged out by the user rather than refreshing the same while the computer is in use.
+In the above window, select Enabled will let the computer refresh Group Policy objects after the computer is being logged out by the user rather than refreshing the same while the computer is in use.
 Click OK.
 Reboot to make changes effective.
 That’s it!

 Disable background refresh of Group Policy using Registry Editor

-In the right pane of this location, create a DWORD named DisableBkGndGroupPolicy using Right click -> New -> DWORD.
+In the right pane of this location, create a DWORD named DisableBkGndGroupPolicy using Right-click -> New -> DWORD.
 Double click on it to modify, you’ll get this:

-4. In the above-shown box, input the Value data equals to 1.
+In the above-shown box, input the Value data equals 1.
 Click OK.
 That’s it!
 Reboot to get results.